hyrfilm/skivvy/README.md

 As common for most testing frameworks, you can pass a number of flags to filter what files get included in the suite that skivvy runs. `-i regexp` is used for including files, `-e regexp`is used for excluding files.

-Running `skivvy run cfg.json -i file1 -i file2` only includes paths that match either the regexp `file1` or `file2`. `skivvy run cfg.json` is functionally equivalent of `skivvy run cfg.json -i *.` In other words, all files that skivvy finds are included.
+Running `skivvy cfg.json -i file1 -i file2` only includes paths that match either the regexp `file1` or `file2`. `skivvy cfg.json` is functionally equivalent of `skivvy cfg.json -i *.` In other words, all files that skivvy finds are included.

-Running `skivvy run cfg.json -e file3` excludes paths that match the `file3` regexp.
+Running `skivvy cfg.json -e file3` excludes paths that match the `file3` regexp.

-Stacking multiple flags is allowed: `skivvy run cfg.json -i path1.* -i path2.* -e some.*file`.
+Stacking multiple flags is allowed: `skivvy cfg.json -i path1.* -i path2.* -e some.*file`.
 The order of filtering is done by first applying the `-i` filters and then the `-e` filters.

 ### config settings